MDHaarith/a-quote-a-day/quotes/2026-04-27_sunanda_EIE.md

 ---
 quote: "Life is like riding a bicycle.
 To keep your balance, you have to keep moving"
 author: Albert Einstein
-what_it_means_to_me: "Bicycle needs to be pedalled continuously to keep it running.
-To picturize this in our life, bicycle acts as a metaphor.
-Consistency and effort beats talent and our work gets completed by discipline"
+what_it_means_to_me: ""A bicycle needs to be pedalled continuously to keep it running.
+To visualize this in our lives, the bicycle acts as a metaphor.
+Consistency and effort beat talent, and discipline helps us complete our work"
 contributor: SUNANDA V K
 department: EIE
 source: